-Of particular interest are the easy-to-read tables, which contain three years of crime statistics, starting on Page 41 of this document.
-This document also provides you with a breakdown of our fire statistics on Page 48.
-We are pleased that for the most recent year of data our numbers have declined in multiple categories in comparison to the two years prior.
+Of particular interest are the easy-to-read tables, which contain three years of crime statistics, starting on Page 43 of this document.
+This document also provides you with a breakdown of our fire statistics on Page 50.
+We are pleased that for the most recent year of data our numbers continue to decline in multiple categories in comparison to the two years prior.
 Although we realize crime is a regretful part of our society, we strive to keep these incidents to a minimum and are encouraged by these efforts on our campus.